Wednesday, 21 August 2019

 The movie tells the story of Rick Dalton (Leonardo DiCaprio), an aging actor who, along with his close friend and stunt double, Cliff Booth (Brad Pitt), struggles to come to terms with his fading acting career.
 His luck seems to change when the famous director, Roman Polanski (Rafał Zawierucha), moves into the house next to his, along with his wife and rising movie star, Sharon Tate (Margot Robbie).
 Rick longs to one day meet the power couple, with hopes of landing a role in one of their movies.

 Meanwhile, a large group of hippies have also taken up residence at Spahn Ranch, the location where Rick and Cliff used to shoot a TV western called Bounty Law.
 The group is led by Charles Manson (Damon Herriman), a man that has a grudge with the former residents of the Polanski's new home.
-Anyone familiar with the true-life events around which this movie are based would know that name of course, and the heinous acts for which he rose to fame, so the real thrill of the movie comes from watching events unfold as the group crosses paths with the two leads.
+Anyone familiar with the true-life events around which this movie is based would know that name of course, and the heinous acts for which he rose to fame, so the real thrill of the movie comes from watching events unfold as the group crosses paths with the two leads.

 In true Quentin Tarantino style, the movie takes its sweet time before truly kicking into gear.
 But even as you wait for all the narrative beats to fall into place, you'll be hard pressed to look away, not when every single scene is so masterfully shot and put together like this.
 The director builds up so much tension and conflict within its almost three hour runtime, before letting all hell break loose in its gory climax.